-PURPOSE OF REPORT: To report on consultant submissions to audit bus stops and to prepare an action plan for compliance with disability requirements.
-BACKGROUND: Performance Standards under the Disability Discrimination Act obligate Council to ensure that 25% of Ku-ring-gai's bus stops are accessible and compatible with easy-access buses by December 2007.
-A brief to audit Ku- ring-gai's bus stops and to develop an action plan for their upgrade has been circulated to consultants.
+PURPOSE OF REPORT:

+To report on consultant submissions to audit

+bus stops and to prepare an action plan for compliance with disability requirements.

+BACKGROUND: Performance Standards under the Disability

+Discrimination Act obligate Council to ensure that 25% of Ku-ring-gai's bus stops are accessible and compatible with easy-access buses by December 2007.
+A brief to audit Ku-ring-gai's bus stops and to develop an action plan for their upgrade has been circulated to consultants.
 Two study submissions have been received.
-The fee for the preferred proposal is \$18,500.
-COMMENTS: The proposed study will identify the level of compliance and will recommend an action plan, to enable Council to comply with future targets.
+The fee for the preferred proposal is compliance and will recommend an action plan, to enable Council to comply with future targets.
 The Human Rights Commissioner has offered to work with Council to develop solutions which could be made available to other Councils.
-RECOMMENDATION: That the study proposal submitted by Accessibility Solutions be accepted and funded from the Street Furniture Reserve.